kahunacohen/real-world-fp/README.md

-# Functional Programmers for Novices
+# Functional Programming for Novices

 This post is aimed for intermediate JavaScript programmers, and/or those with very limited functional programming experience.
 I'll discuss what functional programming (fp) is, why to use it and how to integrate it into a real-world, existing code written in a procedural and/or object-oriented style.